-Our funny and sharp witted Half Egyptian, Half Irish presenter has been a truly exciting talent in TV and Radio for nearly ten years.
+Our funny and sharp witted Half Egyptian, Half Irish presenter has been a truly exciting talent in TV and Radio for over ten years.

-He burst onto the scene presenting on the wildly energetic and hugely successful hit comedy/travel series How Low Can You Go? on RTÉ Two which ran for five seasons.
-He then wrote and starred in the spin of series How Low Reality before appearing as a celebrity coach on the hit series Celebrity Bainesteoir, displaying a softer more serious side of his character people had seldom seen.
+Baz burst onto the scene presenting the wildly energetic and hugely successful hit comedy/travel series How Low Can You Go? on RTÉ Two which ran for five seasons.
+Following this, he then wrote and starred in the spin of series How Low Reality.

 Travel has always played a prominent role in our "cheeky boy next door" presenter so it was no surprise he went on to become such a popular addition on RTÉ One's long running travel series No Frontiers.